Design principles from Systems Changers

 “Multiple perspectives” can also be applied to thinking about how influence is built.
 It’s not just in board rooms or around tables; influence can come through a prototype, through a report, through convening, through relationships and movement building, through a new service, through dismantling something that isn’t working any more, through film, etc.

-Prototype to create waves
+Prototype and proposition to explore and create waves

 Separate people and change